Slovak/Slovakian: Specialist translation & simultaneous interpreting

-The Nuremberg-based interpreting and translation agency AP Fachübersetzungen offers its customers high-quality translation and interpreting services for the Slovak language.
+The Nuremberg-based interpreting and translation agency AP Fachübersetzungen offers its clients high-quality translation and interpreting services for the Slovak language.
 Our committed team of interpreters, translators, editors, proofreaders and project managers is happy to provide you with professional advice and support.
 Our qualified and experienced Slovak translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
 We are also happy to support you with certified Slovak translations as your competent and reliable partner at any time - even at short notice.

 - Speakers of Czech and Slovak can communicate fairly easily due to the high similarity of the languages.